GWR 3232 Class: Use

 At the start of their careers these engines replaced their sister 2201s on Swindon-Weymouth trains, on South Wales expresses, and on fast North-to-West trains.
 Others were in the London and Reading areas, where others also moved when s displaced them from express working.
 A few went later to Machynlleth and Oswestry, where the last survivor was withdrawn in 1930.

+One was withdrawn in 1918; one in 1923; and the rest between 1925 and 1930.